Azor (biblical figure): Veneration

 Azor is portrayed in many churches in stained-glass windows and lunettes within representations of the lineage of Jesus, from Abraham, and down, through David.
 One of the most prominent is Michelangelo's depiction of Azor and Sadoch, found in the Sistine Chapel.

 Azor is recognised as a saint by churches of Eastern Christianity and is celebrated during the Sunday of the Holy Fathers, which is the Sunday immediately before the Nativity (Christmas), between 18 and 24 December.

 Genealogy in Matthew

 The following are according to Matthew 1:1-17:

 Speculative genealogy

-Some people suppose that Azor's wife was named Lebaidah, the daughter of the High Priest Jehoiada II a descendant of Joshua the High Priest.
+Book of Adam and Eve mentions that Azor's wife was named Lebaidah, the daughter of the High Priest Jehoiada II a descendant of Joshua the High Priest.
 Because of that claim, Jesus could have came from the tribe of Levi and can actually perform the duty of a High Priest of Israel.
-Azor's father Eliakim is said to have married a woman by the name of Hazibah, while his son Zadok married Kaltimi.
+Azor's father Eliakim is said to have married a woman by the name of Hazibah (Kwebedai), the daughter of Aram, while his son Zadok married Kalim or Kaltimi, the daughter of Waikan.